 How to Apply

-The Co-Pay Assistance Program application includes information to be completed and signed by you and your doctor.
-You also must submit documentation verifying household income.
-All documentation will be kept confidential and is viewed solely for approval into the program.
-You may now upload your documentation using the online portals.
+The Co-Pay Assistance Program application requires information to be completed and signed by both you and your doctor.
+You must also submit documentation verifying household income.
+All documentation will be kept confidential and is used solely for approval into the program.
+You may upload your documentation using the online portal.
 If you prefer to mail or fax your application, send the forms and supporting documents to:

 Co-Pay Assistance Program